nyeluri53/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
+Process_movie_data.py was changed.
+Fast-forward was the strategy used to merge.
+The test branch changes and reflects that process_movie_data.py changes.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?